Lean Six Sigma: 2000s–2010s

-The first concept of Lean Six Sigma was created in 2001 by a book titled Leaning into Six Sigma: The Path to Integration of Lean Enterprise and Six Sigma.
+The first concept of Lean Six Sigma was created in Chuck Mills, Barbara Wheat, and Mike Carnell's 2001 book, Leaning into Six Sigma: The Path to Integration of Lean Enterprise and Six Sigma.
 It was developed as a guide for managers of manufacturing plants on how to combine lean manufacturing and Six Sigma to improve quality and cycle time in the plant.

 In the early 2000s Six Sigma principles expanded into other sectors of the economy, such as healthcare, finance, and supply chains.

 Description

 Lean Six Sigma is a synergized managerial concept of Lean and Six Sigma.
 Lean traditionally focuses on eliminating the eight kinds of waste ("muda"), and Six Sigma focuses on improving process output quality by identifying and removing the causes of defects (errors) and minimizing variability in (manufacturing and business) processes.

+Lean Six Sigma is based on the premise that in order to deliver service and product excellence, firms must not only have an in-depth knowledge of their internal processes, but also have a profound understanding of customers' current expectations and future needs.

-Lean Six Sigma uses the DMAIC phases similar to that of Six Sigma.
+Lean Six Sigma uses the Define, Measure, Analyze, Improve and Control (DMAIC) phases similar to that of Six Sigma.
 The five phases used in Lean Six Sigma aim to identify the root cause of inefficiencies and work with any process, product, or service that has a large amount of data or measurable characteristics available.

 The different levels of certifications are divided into belt colors.
 The highest level of certification is a black belt, signifying a deep knowledge of Lean Six Sigma principles.
 Below the black belt are the green and yellow belts.
-For each of these belts, level skill sets that describe which of the overall Lean Six Sigma tools are expected to be part at a certain belt level are available.
+For each of these belts, level skill sets are available that describe which of the overall Lean Six Sigma tools are expected to be part of a certain belt level.
 The skill sets reflect elements from Six Sigma, Lean and other process improvement methods like the theory of constraints and total productive maintenance.
 In order to achieve any of the certification levels, a proctored exam must be passed that asks questions about Lean Six Sigma and its applications.